 Authors are generally defined as persons who have contributed sufficiently to a scientific report to be listed on the byline of the published report.
 Many journals provide guidelines on authorship in their instructions for authors.
 Some professional and research funding organizations and academic institutions also provide such guidance.
-Principles, customs, and practices regarding authorship differ from one scientific discipline to another.
+Principles, customs, and practices regarding authorship differ across cultures and scientific disciplines and sometimes within disciplines.
 This document aims to summarize common principles to guide authorship across scientific disciplines.

-Principles related to authorship with general consensus include the following:
+Principles common to most guidelines on authorship include the following:

 - All individuals who qualify for authorship or acknowledgment should be identified.
-Conversely, every person identified as an author or acknowledged contributor should qualify for these roles.
+Every person identified as an author or acknowledged contributor should qualify for these roles.

-- Individuals listed as authors should review and approve the manuscript before publication.
+- Individuals listed as authors should review and approve the final manuscript before publication.

 - Editors should require authors and those acknowledged to identify their contributions to the work and make this information available to readers.

-- The ultimate reason for identification of authors and other contributors is to establish accountability for the reported work.
+- The ultimate reason for identification of authors and other contributors is to establish accountability for and transparency surrounding the reported work.